RuslanKhis/rumi-analytica/README.md

 *   **Frontend Agnostic:** By exposing the agent via a standard REST API, the system is not tied to any specific UI.
 It can be consumed by our React app, a mobile application, or any other client.
 *   **Extensibility:** The FastAPI layer acts as a powerful intermediary.
 It can enrich requests before they reach the agent or, as demonstrated with image handling, process the agent's output before it's sent to the user.

-TODO:
-+ need to provide discovery Engine Viewer to service account & enable  Cloud Resource Manager API  on the project

 ## Deployment Guide

 Follow these steps to deploy the application to your own Google Cloud project.